jlgriles/mynomadcompanion/SETUP.md

 # MyNomadCompanion - Setup Instructions

 ## Overview
-This guide will help you deploy MyNomadCompanion, a static site hosted on GitHub Pages with a Cloudflare Worker backend for AI-powered playbook generation.
+This guide will help you deploy MyNomadCompanion, a static site hosted on GitHub Pages with a Cloudflare Worker backend for AI-powered playbook generation using Google's free Gemini API.

-**Cost Estimate:** ~$15/month (OpenAI API costs only)
+**Cost Estimate:** $0/month (completely free using Gemini's free tier)

+**Free Tier Limits:**
+- 15 requests per minute
+- 1,500 requests per day
+- No credit card required

 ---